 Unfortunately, there is no cure for juvenile arthritis, although with early diagnosis and aggressive treatment, remission is possible.
 The goal of treatment is to relieve inflammation, control pain and improve the child’s quality of life.
 Most treatment plans involve a combination of medication, physical activity, eye care and healthy eating.

 The most common types of drugs prescribed for Juvenile Arthritis are non-steroidal anti-inflammatory drugs (NSAIDs), disease-modifying anti-rheumatic drugs (DMARDs), corticosteroids, and biologic drugs.
 Unfortunately these drugs come with a long list of negative side effects.
 Here at Annie’s Apothecary we compound a prescription drug called Low Dose Naltrexone (LDN) and it is commonly requested for patients with autoimmune disorders.
-LDN is a wonderful alternative because it not only may help manage pain and inflammation but there are little to no negative side effects.
-We also offer a variety of homeopathic over the counter alternative support such as, CBD oil, curcumin (turmeric), omega’s, glucosamine and chondroitin, and essential oils.
-Our goal is to improve our patients conditions the most natural and non-invasive way possible.
+LDN is a wonderful alternative because it may help manage pain and inflammation with little to no negative side effects.
+We also offer a variety of homeopathic over the counter alternative support, such as CBD oil, curcumin (turmeric), omega’s, glucosamine and chondroitin, and essential oils.
+Our goal is to improve our patients' conditions in the most natural and non-invasive way possible.